pommicket/bootstrap/README.md

 course, this is practically definitely not the case, but it's still an interesting experiment to try to create a fully trustable compiler.
 This project can't necessarily even do that though, because the Linux kernel, which we depend on, is compiled from C, so we can't fully trust *it*.
-To *truly* create a fully trustable compiler, you'd need to manually write to a USB with a circuit, create an operating system from nothing (without even a text editor), and then follow this series, or maybe you don't even trust your CPU...
+To create a *fully* trustable compiler, you'd need to manually write an operating system to a USB key with a circuit or something, assuming you trust your CPU...
 I'll leave that to someone else.

 ## license